How to Install macOS on a Windows PC?

 Clover Bootloader Configuration

-• Similar to OpenCore, ensure the correct system definition and boot arguments are set in the Clover Configurator.
+• Similar to OpenCore, set the system definition and boot arguments rightly in the Clover Configurator.

 Step 4: Test Hardware Functionality